 - Mentor Progress Review: This session is identical to the "Mentor Idea Review", except that it takes place at the 2/3 point of the program, and focuses Mentor feedback on your program progress, financial model, product development, and scalability.

-Many local semesters also create additional sessions in the curriculum to address regional and location-specific topics.
+Many chapters also create additional sessions to address regional and location-specific topics.
 For example, it is typical for many European chapters to host additional Legal Sessions to ease the burden of incorporating a company, and many Asian chapters also host special sessions on Doing Business in China.